Postdoctoral Scholarships Program

 The funds (scholarships and potential relocation repayments) will be transferred to the Research Office of the university of the supervisor, and the university will pay the postdoctoral researcher according to its own rules.
 If research projects require an ethical certificate, funding may be withheld until obtaining it.
 Some projects, especially in partnership, might require a specific intellectual property agreement.

-The funding may be reduced, withheld, delayed or canceled in the following cases:
+The funding may be reduced, withheld, delayed or canceled in some cases explained in the Award letter.

-- The postdoctoral researcher intends to reasonably attend and participate in community/IVADO activities, including for example:
+- Attend and participate in community/IVADO activities, including for example:

 - presentations on their own research